-Neutron source BER II
+Neutron source BER II - shutdown in December 2019

 The end of an era

-Neutron research has a long tradition at HZB, but it is now coming to an end.
 In Europe, there are now several neutron sources that offer a higher neutron flux than BER II.
 Furthermore, the European neutron spallation source (ESS) is currently being built in Sweden, where researchers will one day be able to use even more intensive neutron radiation for their experiments – and where the neutrons will be produced entirely without nuclear fission.